 Make sure to really target your 100 most devoted supporters.
 When tickets go on sale, send them each a personal message or even better, give them a call.
 Use messaging like:

 We are really looking forward to seeing you at the event.

 We need your support to make this a hit!

-Once tickets begin to sell, more and more people will want to attend through word of mouth.
+Once you begin to sell tickets, more and more people will want to attend through word of mouth.
 In your budget, underestimate the amount donors will give.
 If you end up receiving more than expected, it will be a nice surprise.

 You don’t want to end up missing staff the day of the event.
 To prevent this, make sure you talk to all actors you are working with and know exactly what they need.
 For example, speak to those in charge of monitoring entrance.
 Have them tell you in detail what needs to be done and establish exactly how many people need to be working if the maximum amount of attendees show up.
 Make sure you do the same with all other groups involved, whether it’s the caterer, entertainment, security, setup crew and more.
 Have people on call, just in case.

 Whether it’s in the lead up or during the event, time is important!
 You don’t want to run out when organizing your event.
 You also don’t want to go off-schedule during it.
 Again, you need to prepare for this beforehand.
 Write out a detailed timeline months before the event, describing when you will take care of each of the steps listed above.
 Share this with everyone involved in organizing.
 Do the same to make a schedule for the event and make sure it is respected.
 A few minutes late after each part of the event can lead to it running way over time!